sundaray/nextjs-supabase-auth-google/README.md

-# nextjs-supabase-auth-google
+# About

-An example project on integrating Google Sign-In with Next.js and Supabase Auth.
+An example project on integrating Google Sign-in in Next.js using Supabase Auth.

 # Course